marekpetrik/CRAAM/README.md

 Craam is a **header-only** C++ library for solving Markov decision processes with support for handling uncertainty in transition probabilities.
 The library can handle uncertainties using both *robust*, or *optimistic* objectives.

+The library includes Python and R interfaces.
+See below for detailed installation instructions.

 When using the *robust objective*, adversarial nature chooses the worst plausible realization of the uncertain values.
 When using the *optimistic objective*, collaborative nature chooses the best plausible realization of the uncertain values.

 The library also provides tools for *basic simulation*, for constructing MDPs from *sample*s, and *value function approximation*.
 Objective functions supported are infinite horizon discounted MDPs, finite horizon MDPs, and stochastic shortest path \[Puterman2005\].
 Some basic stochastic shortest path methods are also supported.
 The library assumes *maximization* over actions.
 The number of states and actions must be finite.